 We propose a model of a channel flow between actively moving elastic plates as a framework for blood flow in active human arteries.
 The main difference from extant models is that our model is autonomous.
-It is a nonlinear partial differential equation governing the deformation of the plates involving 6-th order spatial derivative.
-The PDE has a similar structure to the equation we proposed earlier to simulate another active system-spinning combustion front.
+It is a nonlinear partial differential equation governing the deformation of the plates involving sixth order spatial derivative.
+The equation has a similar structure to the model we proposed earlier to simulate another active system-spinning combustion front.